SUPPLEMENTAL SECURITY INCOME (SSI) OVERVIEW

 Both programs pay monthly benefits.

-The medical standards for disability are the same in both programs for individuals age 18 or older.
+The medical standards for disability are generally the same in both programs for individuals age 18 or older.
 For children from birth to age 18 there is a separate definition of disability under SSI.
+The medical standard is based on the severity of your disability and financial need is not considered at this step in the eligibility process.

 SSA administers both programs.